 But, this doesn’t mean that your relationship with your spouse should be placed on the backburner.

 Here, four couples share how and why they keep the spark alive – or intend to – after having children.

 Francisca and Sebastian

 Francisca: Sebastian and I will be getting married in September this year.
-Our main aim is not to worry so much and enjoy our big day, so we’ll just be holding a simple church wedding and reception with our close family and friends.
+Our main aim is to not worry so much and enjoy our big day, so we’ll just be holding a simple church wedding and reception with our close family and friends.

 Sebastian: We’re even thinking of wearing inflatable T-Rex costumes during the celebrations!

 Francisca: Sebby is loving and caring towards me, and he is also great with kids, so I can see him being a good husband and father down the road.
 That said, we will try for kids immediately after getting married, but we don’t have a magic number now to share.

 Sebastian: And while we are looking forward to building a family, we will always have each other’s back first and foremost.
 So couple time will always be integral in our relationship.
 And it doesn’t have to be difficult – for us, we simply make it a point to sit down together, talk about our day, and listen without judgment.

 Francisca: We also have movie nights every Tuesday, either in the Cinema (when membership tickets are cheaper) or at home.
 We don’t see this changing after having children; we could still enjoy movie nights as a family at home or as a couple in the cinema when our parents can take care of the kids for a few hours.